bhklab/handbook/docs/General/index.md

 the resources you need to get started.
 Your contributions help make this handbook a valuable tool for the entire lab community!

-!!! warning "This handbook is under active development and open-source!"
+!!! tip "This handbook is under active development and open-source!"

     Visit the [GitHub repository](https://github.com/bhklab/handbook) to
     see the latest updates and contribute to the project.

-## Miro Board:

-<iframe src="https://miro.com/app/live-embed/uXjVKwSe31w=/?moveToViewport=-3635,688,2780,1134&embedId=279072143427" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>